NaufalFadhil342/wedding-template/README.md

 7. The program is ready to use

 ## Production
-You might consider your program move from local to global.
-Following the step:
+You might consider your project can use globally, follow the step:
 1. Consider what is hosting you'd like to use
 2. You can push the project to your GitHub or Github account
 3. If you want to push the project direct to your hosting, you must run: